DavidPaschall04/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Install "MySQL" and set the username and password to "root",
+When installing "MySQL", Make sure the setup type is "Typical" and the Configuration type is "Standard Configuration".
+Once you make it past those settings, set the username and password to "root" and you will be done configuring MySQL.
 </p>
 <br />